dmorenofs/fs-spring-dmoreno/README.md

 The object model is replaced with "User" instead of "Persona" in this exercises, and "DNI" is replaced with "userId"

+Added to the project UserControllerTest
-Added to the proyect "Ejercicio 4":
+Added to the project UserService (interface) and UserServiceImpl (implementation class) Added to the proyect "Ejercicio 4":
 1-Show the data from an user in the list.
 2-Remove the user using the DELETE rest method